oracle-livelabs/developer/orcl-blockchain-platform/introduction/introduction.md

 This Car Marketplace workshop is comprised of individual exercises that allow you to get first hands-on exposure to build an end to end Blockchain solution using Oracle Blockchain Platform in OCI, where you will see how key features and functionality are used and deployed.

+*Estimated Lab Time: 1.5 hours*

 ## About Oracle Blockchain Platform & Oracle Blockchain App Builder

 Oracle Blockchain Platform gives you a pre-assembled platform for building and running smart contracts and maintaining a tamper-proof distributed ledger.
 Blockchain App Builder for Oracle Blockchain Platform is a tool set that assists with rapid development, testing, debugging, and deployment of chaincode on Oracle Blockchain Platform networks, comprising cloud BaaS nodes on Oracle Cloud Infrastructure or on-premises nodes using Enterprise Edition.

 ### Workshop Objectives

+In this lab, you will:
+- Create a Blockchain Network connecting 3 organizations
+- Create, Deploy & Execute Smart Contracts using Oracle Blockchain App Builder
+- Create & Setup API Gateway to connect with Smart Contract API's
+- Building Car Marketplace application using APEX
+- Trading Cars using Tokens in Car Marketplace

 In this lab, you will:
 * Become familiar with Oracle Blockchain Platform and it's components